 While we offer two adjustable bed bases, the Adjustable Bed+ is our favorite.
 The bed offers more special features than the basic model, such as full-body massagers.
-Our Adjustable Bed+ also includes brackets for anyone who wishes to attach a modern headboard.
+Headboard brackets are also available for purchase for anyone who wishes to use a compatible headboard.

 With the tap of a button on a wireless remote, the adjustable bed moves to accommodate your wishes.
 You can sit up to read a book or raise your legs to relieve pressure.
 The head and foot can be elevated by using the remote, a phone app, or voice commands through Amazon Alexa or Google Home.
 That’s right, the Adjustable Bed+ can make your smart home setup complete.

 The bed’s wall glide engineering technology ensures you don’t move away from your nightstand even as you sit up.
 Instead, the mattress moves back, keeping your body firmly in place.
 A non-skid surface and a retainer bar ensure the mattress stays in place.

 Our Adjustable Bed+ is available in twin XL, queen, king, California king, and split king sizes.
 You can pair the base with most upholstered bed frames and set the bed’s height to 9, 12, or 15 inches.
 We include a 10-year warranty with every Adjustable Bed+ frame.

 This isn’t a yes-or-no question because there are mattresses suited for adjustable bases and mattresses that are not.
 Memory foam, latex, and hybrid mattresses can flex with an adjustable base without any damage.

 However, a traditional innerspring mattress can have its springs damaged when it’s used with an adjustable base.
 Similarly, air mattresses may develop a puncture or feel uncomfortable if paired with an adjustable frame.

 Should you sleep in the zero-gravity position?